tribixbite/awesome/README.md

 *   [Lucchetto/SuperImage](https://github.com/Lucchetto/SuperImage) - Sharpen your low-resolution pictures with the power of AI upscaling
 *   [tejado/android-usb-gadget](https://github.com/tejado/android-usb-gadget) - Convert your Android phone to any USB device you like!
 USB Gadget Tool allows you to create and activate USB device roles, like a mouse or a keyboard.  🛠🛡📱
 *   [coral-xyz/mobile-wallet-adapter-react-native](https://github.com/coral-xyz/mobile-wallet-adapter-react-native) - Solana Mobile Wallet Adapter for React Native & Expo
-*   [LorittaBot/Loritta](https://github.com/LorittaBot/Loritta) - 💁 A multipurpose, multilanguage, customizable, modular, and very cute bot for Discord! ~Making your server more awesome~
 *   [DanielMartinus/Konfetti](https://github.com/DanielMartinus/Konfetti) - Celebrate more with this lightweight confetti particle system 🎊
 *   [TeamVanced/VancedManager](https://github.com/TeamVanced/VancedManager) - Vanced Installer
 *   [TeamVanced/VancedStore](https://github.com/TeamVanced/VancedStore) - General Application Store with support for root apps and more